Eye Centella Cream

 What does Eye Centella Cream target?

-Four eye-area concerns: under-eye puffiness (through centella's anti-inflammatory effect), fine lines and crow's feet (through acmella's mild muscle-relaxation), eye-area dryness (through ectoin and squalane), and post-inflammatory pigmentation (through centella reducing underlying inflammation).
+Four eye-area concerns: under-eye puffiness (centella is studied in inflammation research), fine lines and crow's feet (through acmella's mild muscle-relaxation), eye-area dryness (through ectoin and squalane), and post-inflammatory pigmentation (centella is studied in research on skin inflammation).
 It doesn't address vascular dark circles or deep tear trough hollows — those are structural and require different interventions.

 What is centella asiatica?

-Centella asiatica (Indian pennywort, cica) is a plant whose extract has documented anti-inflammatory, wound-healing, and collagen-supporting effects on skin.
+Centella asiatica (Indian pennywort, cica) is a plant whose extract has been studied in research on inflammation, wound healing, and collagen support in skin.
 Active compounds: madecassoside, asiaticoside, asiatic acid.
-Widely used in Asian skincare for centuries; modern research has validated the clinical effects.
-Particularly useful for sensitive eye-area skin where it reduces inflammation and supports the barrier.
+Widely used in Asian skincare for centuries; modern research has studied these effects.
+Widely used on sensitive eye-area skin; it has been studied in research on skin inflammation and barrier support.

 How is acmella in eye cream different from Botox?

 Acmella oleracea (paracress) contains spilanthol, a compound that mildly relaxes facial muscle activity when applied topically.
 The mechanism is similar to Botox (reducing dynamic wrinkle depth from muscle movement), but the effect is much milder.
-Acmella reduces fine line appearance over 8-12 weeks of consistent use; Botox produces immediate dramatic results lasting 3-4 months.
+Acmella has been studied in topical contexts for the appearance of fine lines over 8-12 weeks of use; Botox produces immediate dramatic results lasting 3-4 months.
 They're different products at different intensities — acmella is appropriate for prevention and mild improvement; Botox is appropriate for established dynamic wrinkles.

 When will I see results from Eye Centella Cream?